-1. Primary Street Elevation

-- 1.1 Homes shall have articulated façades by including indentations and projections in the floor plan and roof design to create interest.
-At least 1 step in the floor plan mirrored in the roof design of a minimum 600mm must be provided (excluding the garage). - 1.2 A minimum of two architectural features must be used in the primary street elevation (excludes windows and doors).
-These may include: - 1.2.1 Verandah with a separate roof and supporting posts, pillars or piers (minimum of 30% of the front elevation excluding the garage/carport, at least 1.5m in depth); or - 1.2.2 Entry feature such as a portico, masonry gateway wall or entry pergola; or - 1.2.3 Balcony; or - 1.2.4 Projecting blade wall in a feature colour/material (minimum 500mm in width projecting at least 300mm above the eaves); or - 1.2.5 Built-in planter box (at least 1m in length); or - 1.2.6 Roof feature such as a gambrel or end gable; or - 1.2.7 Window hood; or - 1.2.8 Elevated eaves height with a feature recess or similar detail to the forward/ projected part of the roof.
-An attached, projected feature wall or similar must accompany the roof feature; - 1.2.9 Secondary colour or material eg: contrasting render, brick, weatherboard, stone (minimum 20% of the elevation); - Other features creating visual interest may also be accepted. - 1.3 Bright or primary colours may not be used as the dominant colour. - 1.4 Where a parapet wall is proposed, the gutter must be concealed and the parapet must not extend forward of the building line (excludes garages on the boundary). - 1.5 For Lots less than 13m wide the following will apply: - 1.5.1 At least one window of a habitable room overlooking the street or public reserve shall be incorporated in the primary façade. - 1.5.2 An entry feature or room must be located forward of the garage where a double garage is proposed (excludes laneway access homes). - 1.5.3 Where more than two adjacent dwellings are being constructed by the same owner, create identifiable differences in facades, however use of complementary materials and colour palette over the development is permitted.
+1. Primary Street Elevation 1.1 Homes shall have articulated façades by including indentations and projections in the floor plan and roof design to create interest.
+At least 1 step in the floor plan mirrored in the roof design of a minimum 600mm must be provided (excluding the garage) - this minimum applies only to lot widths of 12.5m frontage and wider.
+Lots with frontage less than 12.5m require articulation through well considered design.
+1.2 A minimum of two architectural features must be used in the primary street elevation (excludes windows and doors).
+These may include: 1.2.1 Verandah with a separate roof and supporting posts, pillars or piers (minimum of 30% of the front elevation excluding the garage/carport, at least 1.5m in depth); or 1.2.2 Entry feature such as a portico, masonry gateway wall or entry pergola; or 1.2.3 Balcony; or 1.2.4 Projecting blade wall in a feature colour/material (minimum 500mm in width projecting at least 300mm above the eaves); or 1.2.5 Built-in planter box (at least 1 m in length); or 1.2.6 Roof feature such as a gambrel or end gable; or 1.2.7 Window hood; or 1.2.8 Elevated eaves height with a feature recess or similar detail to the forward/ projected part of the roof.
+An attached, projected feature wall or similar must accompany the roof feature; 1.2.9 Secondary colour or material eg: contrasting render, brick, weatherboard stone (minimum 20% of the elevation); Other features creating visual interest may also be accepted.
+1.3 Bright or primary colours may not be used as the dominant colour and need to be submitted for approval.
+1.4 Where a parapet wall is proposed, the gutter must be concealed and the paraper must not extend forward of the building line (excludes garages on the boundary) 1.5 For Lots less than 13m wide the following will apply: 1.5.1 At least one window of a habitable room overlooking the street or public reserve shall be incorporated in the primary façade.
+1.5.2 An entry feature or room must be located forward of the garage where a 2.
+Orientation double garage is proposed (excludes laneway access homes).
+1.5.3 Where more than two adjacent dwellings are being constructed by the same owner, create identifiable differences in facades, however use of complementary materials and colour palette over the development is permitted.
+2.1 Unless varied by a Detailed Area Plan, dwellings must address nominated street/s and/or public reserve in terms of main entry, major openings, articulation, materials and architectural features.
+Homes directly abutting public reserve shall orientate as follows: 2.1.1 If vehicle access is via a laneway - the public reserve is considered as the primary façade.
+2.1.2 If vehicle access is via a mews or street, this shall be considered the primary façade, however the secondary façade overlooking the public reserve must include the following: Articulation in the floor plan mirrored in the roof design.
+At least one architectural feature visible from the public reserve.